Camping In Malta is an adventurous albeit frustrating endeavour. Let me try to take some of the frustration out of your camping trip to Malta!

 The rains will have made Malta bloom in lush green which will cover the campsites in a blanket of beautiful flowers and grass.

-In the summer, these campsites are barren and dusty, not to mention the incredible heat.
+In the summer, these campsites are barren and dusty, and let’s not forget to mention the incredible heat at this time of year.

-The summer is still an incredible time to come to Malta so don’t be put off by me recommending winter.
+The summer is still an incredible time to come to Malta so don’t be put off by my recommendation that you visit in the winter.
 You’ll be able to completely enjoy the stunning beaches and be almost guaranteed to not be rained on, which is always a plus.

 On another note, if you’re not only going to be camping then I recommend visiting Malta in October and here’s why.